A2R-Lab/TinyMPCReference/README.md

 # TinyMPCReference
-A reference implementation of TinyMPC in pure Python
+A reference implementation of TinyMPC in pure Python.
+The original C++ implementation can be found [here](https://github.com/TinyMPC/TinyMPC) .

 ## Features